MareaSing/MIT808/README.md

 2. Identify across time,  which of the countries are most similar,  and analyse the cross-border transmission of financial crises (that is, whether they cluster together on themap when a crisis occurs in any one of them).
 (This analysis will use an unsupervised SOM.)

 In addition, this will produce a unique visual representation of financial crises in two-dimensional space that might assist in furthering the understanding of intra- and cross-border transmission mechanisms.

+# Documentation
+The project proposal contains more information on the scope of this project and details the methodology used.